 If the offense rises to the level of trafficking, the penalties become more dependent on the amount of the drug involved.
 If individuals are convicted of trafficking more then 28 grams, but less than 100 grams of cocaine, a first offense can result in seven to 25 years in prison and a $50,000 fine.
 A previous history of drug convictions could make the potential penalties more onerous.

 If the offense involves the distribution or possession with intent to distribute drugs found in Schedules IV or V, then the offender will only face a misdemeanor charge.
 A first offense can result in up to three years in prison, a $3,000 fine, or both.
-Regardless of the nature of the drug charges involved, the services of a local substance possession representative could be helpful.
+Regardless of the nature of the drug charges involved, the services of a tenacious Georgetown attorney is crucial.

 A Georgetown Drug Attorney Could Reduce Your Charges